 All levels and sources of guidance are consistent in recommending individual screenings, social distancing, and enhanced sanitizing procedures as the main prevention strategies.
 They also emphasize the need to have a comprehensive incident response plan and a set of dual contingency plans in place: one for students and faculty who need to stay at home for long periods of time and another to be enacted in the event of a full-school shutdown.

 Continued shutdown of schools can negatively impact student health, and disruptions to instructional time can have a severe impact on a child’s ability to learn.
 Prolonged closures can cause stress and anxiety due to the loss of peer interaction and disrupted routines.
 Risks are amplified in marginalized communities.
 The longer at-risk children are out of school, the less likely they are to return.

 Throughout these challenging times, we have kept our students and staff safe and healthy while continuing to provide engaging educational content.
 Our decisions have been based on the most up-to-date public health guidance and data, best practices for remote education, and a commitment to our unique mission as classical schools.
 Uniting physical health and intellectual development into one seamless goal keeps with our vision of educating the entire student.
 As we look towards reopening our schools in August, those two goals remain united as our north star.

-Over the last two months, a team of school health professionals, academy leaders, and instructional experts has engaged in a process of listening to parents, teachers, and support staff as well as consulting with other charter school operators and public school districts.
+Over the last three months, a team of school health professionals, academy leaders, and instructional experts has engaged in a process of listening to parents, teachers, and support staff as well as consulting with other charter school operators and public school districts.
 Informed by this research, we have developed a comprehensive, six-point plan designed to keep our students, faculty, and staff healthy, provide flexibility for families unable to return, and plan for future contingencies.
 The plan is consistent with state and national public health guidelines with two design principles: